-(1) Audit Fees consist of fees billed for professional services rendered for the audit of Tesla's consolidated financial statements included in Tesla's Annual Report on Form 10-K and for the review of the financial statements included in Tesla's Quarterly Reports on Form 10-Q, as well as services that generally only Tesla's independent registered public accounting firm can reasonably provide, including statutory audits and services rendered in connection with SEC filings.
-The Audit Fees incurred in 2019 and 2020 also include fees of \$435 and \$825, respectively, relating to services performed in connection with Tesla's securities offerings, in each case including comfort letters, consents and review of documents filed with the SEC and other offering documents.

-(2) Tax Fees in 2019 and 2020 consisted of fees related to consultation and compliance services.

-(3) Other Fees in 2019 and 2020 consisted of a Gigafactory Berlin current state assessment and fees for the use of accounting software.
+- (1) Audit Fees consist of fees for professional services rendered for the audit of Tesla's consolidated financial statements included in Tesla's Annual Report on Form 10-K and for the review of the financial statements included in Tesla's Quarterly Reports on Form 10-Q, as well as services that generally only Tesla's independent registered public accounting firm can reasonably provide, including statutory audits and services rendered in connection with SEC filings.
+The Audit Fees incurred in 2020 also include fees of \$825, relating to services performed in connection with Tesla's securities offerings, including comfort letters, consents and review of documents filed with the SEC and other offering documents. - (2) Audit-Related Fees in 2021 consisted of fees for professional services for certain agreed upon procedures in conjunction with certain financing transactions and other attestation services. - (3) Tax Fees in 2020 and 2021 consisted of fees related to consultation, tax planning and compliance services. - (4) Fees for 2020 consisted of fees for a Gigafactory Berlin current state assessment and accounting research software.
+Other Fees in 2021 consisted of fees for accounting research software and the assessment of non-financial metrics and documentation.